Ever wondered how to read palm?

-- Another school of thought holds that the left hand shows your potentials, while the right hand demonstrates what you’ve been able to accomplish with those potentials.
+- Another school of thought holds that the left hand shows your potential, while the right hand demonstrates what you’ve been able to accomplish with those potentials.

 - Still, others insist that your dominant hand is the one that you use to write and to complete most tasks, meaning that it represents your conscious mind, whereas your other hand is more demonstrative of your subconscious mind.

-There are so many palm reading book out there, so it might be difficult to figure out which one fits for you.
+There is so many palm reading book out there on the market based on their own experience and knowledge, so it might be difficult to figure out which one fits you.

-So we have listed out the palmology books in category which will help you decide picking one over another.
+So we have listed out the palmology books in categories that will help you decide to pick one over another.

 10 Best Palmistry Book Of All Time [Palm Reading Book]

-In short, - Palm Reading is a magical circumstance that the lines on our palms occur to illustrate the small and big differences in our lives.
+In short, - Palm Reading is a magical circumstance, in which the lines on our palms occur to illustrate the small and big differences in our lives.

 These lines are furthermore always forming, shifting, and disappearing.